Tianxiang-C/SCI-Cream/content/publication/_index.md

 ---
-title: Publications
+title: Publications (with advisees in the lab authored)

-subtitle: Listed in descending order by **publication date**; with advisees in the lab authored.
+subtitle:

 # Listing view
 view: citation